Australian singer Digby George Richards was born the son of a policeman in Dunedoo in New South Wales on 12 September 1941.

 Dig and The R’Jays worked the Australian dance circuit for a further 18 months – appearing on the TV music show Bandstand – before disbanding in late 1962.

 Dig began working as a solo singer, forging a successful career for eight years in clubs and making many tours of the Philippines, Hong Kong and Bangkok.

 He returned to the Australian charts in 1971 with the self-penned A Little Piece of Peace.

-Dig was diagnosed with pancreatic cancer in April 1982 and passed away on 17 February 1983, aged just 42.
+Dig was diagnosed with pancreatic cancer in April 1982 and passed away in February 1983, aged just 42.